OpenArabicPE/OpenArabicPE_ODD/readme.md

 # 3. current mark-up
 ## 3.1.
 Metadata

+Our editions are orgnised as one file per issue of a publication.
+All information on the individual issue is part of the *monographic* level of bibliographic metadata.

 ### 3.1.1. bibliographic information

 All bibliographic information pertaining to the file and the individual periodical issue should be encoded in a `<biblStruct>`